-Not all plates are safe to put in the oven, and even plates labeled oven-safe may break unless you take precautions.
+Not all plates are safe to put in the oven, and even oven safe dinner plates may break unless you take precautions.
 Not all plates come with use guidelines.
 Vintage plates, hand-crafted plates and imported plates may offer no clue, and may present health risks in addition to the possibility of breakage due to temperature changes.

 Melamine and Decorative Plate Hazards

 Any plate labeled decorative or "for decoration only" should not be used for serving food and shouldn't be heated in any type of oven.
 Usually their glazes aren't considered food-safe and may contain lead.
 Melamine plates are not oven safe and the FDA advises against using melamine in microwave ovens.
 Melamine is made from melamine-formaldehyde resin, and the melamine can contaminate food at 160 F and above.

 If a plate isn't labeled, especially if it's antique, vintage, handmade or imported, the safest course is to refrain from using it in any kind of oven.
 Older or imported stoneware, pottery and ceramic plates may have lead in their glaze, which can contaminate your food.
 Even oven-safe plates should never be used in a broiler or in direct contact with any heating element, such as a burner.
 Sudden changes in temperature or contact with water or wet surfaces can cause a heated plate to break, even if it's labeled oven safe.